Accelize/apyfal/docs/getting_started.rst

         myaccel.start()

         # Process data:
-        # Define which file to process and where they should be stored.
+        # Define which data to process and where they should be stored.
-        myaccel.process(
-            file_in='/path/myfile1.dat',
-            file_out='/path/result1.dat')
-        myaccel.process(
-            file_in='/path/myfile2.dat',
-            file_out='/path/result2.dat')
+        myaccel.process(src='/path/myfile1.dat', dst='/path/result1.dat')
+        myaccel.process(src='/path/myfile2.dat', dst='/path/result2.dat')
         # ...
-It is possible to process any number of file
+It is possible to process any number of data

     # The accelerator is automatically closed  on "with" exit.
     # In this case, the default stop_mode ('term') is used: